Monte Walsh (1970 film): Cast

+Production

+Finance came from Cinema Center Films.

+Music

+Mama Cass performed the title song "The Good Times Are Comin'" during the opening sequence, it was written by John Barry with lyrics by Hal David.

 Reception

 Most reviews of the film were positive, and the western has scored an 88% rating on Rotten Tomatoes.
 A positive notice came from critic Roger Ebert, who remarked that the production was "as lovely a Western as I've seen in a long time."

+In Cinema Retro, John M. Whalen wrote:It's a true classic and even though it features two of the toughest tough guy actors of the sixties and seventies, it's not a melodramatic shoot-em-up, full of violence, sound and fury.
+Rather it's an elegiac portrait of the way it must have really happened, presented in a style as realistic as the Frederic Remington paintings shown under the opening credits.

 Remake

 A made-for-TV remake was released in 2003.
 Also called Monte Walsh, it was set in Wyoming and directed by Simon Wincer, with Monte and Martine played by Tom Selleck and Isabella Rossellini.